 - Shiroemon in Dorabase, who befriended Kuro during their days in school.
 They broke off the friendship after Shiro refuses to stay as he is (being good at nothing).
 From what is known from the flashbacks, he believes that nobody can be counted on to succeed by one's self after what he's been through.
 He is initially presented as a Jerk Ass, selfish character who openly shows disrespect towards his teammates.
 However Character Development kicks in soon enough and he gets better, and his relationship with Kuro being more rivalry than dislike, but he is still in the Whiters, Dora's Worthy Opponent Arch-Enemy.

-- In Naruto, the masked man Tobi's identity is revealed as Uchiha Obito, the childhood friend of one of the main characters (who was fighting him at the time).
-Naturally, the said protagonist completely loses his will to fight and it takes quite some effort from the others to bring him back on track.
+- In Naruto, the masked man Tobi's identity is revealed as Uchiha Obito, the childhood friend of one of the main characters (who was fighting him at the time): Kakashi Hatake.
+Naturally, the person is so shocked that he completely loses his will to fight and it takes quite some effort from the others to bring him back on track.

 - The Death of Clark Kent: 90s Superman villain Conduit may have started this as a trend in comic books.
 An old schoolmate who always felt overshadowed by Clark growing up (with an emotionally abusive father not helping matters), his grudge turns murderous when he figures out the truth and assumes Clark was only better because of his powers.